ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 - First we define some details about the machine type to use and the `working_directory` this job should use on the machine.
     - I used `small`, CircleCI's smallest resource class, because this job just does some simple HTTP/git commands, which don't need a lot of computing power.
 - Then you define the `steps` for the job, which is a list of `commands`.
-    - `checkout` is something CirleCI provides, which clones your git repo for you.
+    - `checkout` is something CircleCI provides, which clones your git repo for you.
     - `heroku/install` is from the Heroku Orb, and it installs the Heroku CLI tools so you can use them.
     - `heroku/check-authentication` verifies that `HEROKU_API_KEY` is set in the environment, which is required for the Heroku CLI operations we're about to use.
 Nice as a sanity check.
         - I added this environment variable via CircleCI's dashboard to my entire project.
-You can also set it within a `Context` as descrived above.
+You can also set it within a `Context` as described above.
-    - The custom comamnd via `run` here sets `HEROKU_APP_NAME` into another environment variable, which will be used by `heroku/deploy-via-git`
+    - The custom command via `run` here sets `HEROKU_APP_NAME` into another environment variable, which will be used by `heroku/deploy-via-git`
         - The way we did this looks odd, but this whole "insert an `export` command into `$BASH_ENV`" bit gets around the fact that each `step` runs in isolation, which prevents you from doing something simpler like `export HEROKU_APP_NAME=...`. ([docs link](https://circleci.com/docs/2.0/env-vars/#using-parameters-and-bash-environment))
     - `heroku/deploy-via-git` will take `HEROKU_APP_NAME` and `HEROKU_API_KEY` and deploy the current branch (reading from CircleCI's `CIRCLE_BRANCH` env var) to the given Heroku app.